 Myth 2: This car has ZERO bumpsteer

-As mentioned above, your car probably does have zero bumpsteer, but that’s not what we’re talking about here.
 In terms of toe change, unless your suspension looks like that of the Ralt single-seater above, where the steering arm is inline with the upper control arm, your car is going to have a non-zero toe curve.
 And, believe it or not, this is ok – in fact, it can even be desirable!

 Myth 3: The tie rod needs to be horizontal to reduce bumpsteer

 Whether or not the tie rod is horizontal is irrelevant, the key is to have the tie rod pointed at instant centre.
-Instant centre is a point in space where extrapolated lines from the upper and lower wishbones meet and from these points (one on each side of the vehicle) the roll centre can be calculated.
+Instant centre is a point in space where extrapolated lines from the upper and lower wishbones meet and from these points (one on each side of the vehicle) the roll centre can be determined.

 In the example above, a horizontal tie rod would result in the misalignment of the steering arm in relation to the instant centre and excessive toe in or out, either of which will rob you of grip.